beginning of content

 Japanese encephalitis is an infection that can affect the central nervous system and cause serious complications and even death.

-It is endemic (regularly found) in parts of Asia and the Torres Strait region of Australia.
+It is endemic (regularly found) in parts of Asia and the Torres Strait.

-However, between January 2021 and February 2023, 45 people on mainland Australia were diagnosed with Japanese encephalitis.
+Between January 2021 and February 2023, 45 people in mainland Australia were diagnosed with Japanese encephalitis.
 During this outbreak, 7 people died.
+Cases were found as far south as Victoria.

 An emergency response to this outbreak involved: